 In many cases, the driver who hits a cyclist fails to observe the cyclist before taking the action that caused the accident.
 The driver's negligence makes him or her liable for the injuries of the cyclist who suffers the resulting injury.

 Every case is unique, so determining who is liable for the bike accident depends on the case specifics.
 However, even if you are partly responsible, the driver may be liable for damages you suffer.

 Determining who is liable for compensation and the extent to which the driver is at fault can be complicated.
 Insurance companies often intimidate victims into quickly accepting a low settlement.
 A lawyer who has experience handling these cases can effectively gather the evidence that makes your case and will stand up to the insurance companies during your negotiations.

 Call Odegaard Kovacich Snipes for a free strategy session today.
-Our attorneys have the experience and fight necessary to see you receive a fair settlement or win a verdict on your behalf.
+Our lawyers have the experience and fight necessary to see you receive a fair settlement or win a verdict on your behalf.
 There's no fee unless you win, so put us to work for you today.

 It is critical that you work with an attorney who has the experience, knowledge, and skill to handle cases involving both commercial and personal vehicle accidents.
 And, it is critical you hire an attorney who knows, thoroughly, the injury laws in Montana.

 We are proud to have represeneted some of the best clients and get their life back.
 See what our clients have to say!Client Testimonials